Are Personal Injury Settlements Community Property or Separate Property?

 What about commingling of community estate personal injury damages?

-How will the community estate personal injury damages be divided in your divorce case?
+How will the personal injury damages be divided in your divorce case?

 For that, you need legal advice.
 No article will get you there.
 If you have a Southern California family law matter, you can contact us for an affordable strategy session.